 SOC 224.
 INTRODUCTION TO SOCIAL WELFARE.
 Examination of the social welfare problems and needs of the Virgin Islands, Caribbean and mainland United States; the network of agencies and programs to meet these needs; the gaps and limitations of services; the roles of professional social workers in providing social welfare services.
-Assigned observational learning experiences are a part of the requirements of this course.
-(Also listed as SWK 224.)
+(Also listed as SWK 224).
 (S).